prathamc9221/Spotify-Webapp/README.md

 <h>Analysis on which we are working:<\h>

-Analysis 1: Romantic Movie Exploration
+<h1>Analysis 1: Romantic Movie Exploration
 Objective:
 In this query we are using Overview, Genres, Vote Average attributes.
-Explore and analyze romantic movies by considering their overviews, genres, and audience ratings to identify trends and popular romantic films.
+Explore and analyze romantic movies by considering their overviews, genres, and audience ratings to identify trends and popular romantic films.<\h>
 Analysis 2: Adventure and Excitement in Action Films
 Objective:
 In this query we are using Tagline, Genres, Vote Average, budget attributes.
 Explore the correlation between taglines suggesting adventure/excitement and the genres of Action, Adventure, or Thriller, focusing on movies with a positive audience reception.
 Budgeting of the movie will play piovot role in level of action flims